Who Counts as a Health Insurance Dependent?

-- The child must be your biological child, adopted child, step child, or a foster child who is under your care.
-If your child has siblings or children of their own, these children may also be covered as dependents.
+- The child must be your biological child, adopted child, stepchild, or foster child who is under your care.
+If your child has siblings or children of their own, these children may also be covered as dependents

-It may also be useful to know that there are certain circumstances that surprisingly do not disqualify your child as a dependent.
+It may also be useful to know that there are certain circumstances that do not disqualify your child as a dependent, despite what you might expect.
 The following statuses are not required to claim a child as a health insurance dependent:

-- Where the child currently lives: Your child does not have to live with you in order to be a dependent, provided they have lived with you for at least six months at some point in their life.
+- Where the child currently lives: Your child does not need to be living with you in order to be a dependent, provided they have lived with you for at least six months at some point in their life

 - Tax status: The child does not have to be considered a tax dependent to be eligible for health insurance dependency.